Alghero - Do & See

 Le Ragnatele Adventure Park

-Just a short bike ride from Alghero you find this beach with all amenities such as roilets, restaurants, sunbeds for rent and plenty of sport activities.
+Just a short bike ride from Alghero, you find this beach with all amenities such as toilets, restaurants, sunbeds for rent and plenty of sport activities.
 You can easily spend a sunny day here.